Branislav Ristivojević: Provincial politics

 Ristivojević appeared in the seventh position on the DSS-New Serbia list in the 2008 Vojvodina provincial election.
 The list won four mandates, and he was not included in its assembly delegation.

 Serbia's electoral system was reformed in 2011, such that assembly mandates were awarded in numerical order to candidates on successful lists.
 Ristivojević received the second position on the DSS's list in the 2012 provincial election was elected when the list won four mandates.
 The Democratic Party (Demokratska stranka, DS) and its allies won the election, and the DSS served in opposition.

 The DSS formed an electoral alliance with Dveri in early 2016.
 Ristivojević received the second position on the alliance's list in the 2016 provincial election and was not re-elected when the list fell below the electoral threshold for representation in the assembly.
 He also received the 237th position (out of 240) on the alliance's list in the 2016 Serbian parliamentary election.
 This was too low a position for election to be a realistic prospect, and indeed he was not returned when the list won thirteen mandates at the republic level.

 The DSS led the METLA 2020 alliance in the 2020 provincial election; Ristivojević appeared in the lead position on its list and was elected to a second term at the provincial level when the list won five mandates.
 The election was won by the Progressive Party and its allies, and the DSS once again serves in opposition.
 One of the other candidates elected on the METLA list subsequently joined the parliamentary group of the Progressive Party, and, as five members are needed for a parliamentary group, the DSS/METLA group ceased to exist at this time.
-Ristivojević is now a member of the committee on security and the committee on organization of administration and local self-government.
+Ristivojević is now a member of the committee on security and the committee on organisation of administration and local self-government.

 He also appeared in the thirty-third position the METLA 2020 list in the 2020 Serbian parliamentary election, which was held concurrently with the provincial and municipal elections.
 The list failed to cross the electoral threshold.